 This lecture will provide an overview of our research on several nanomaterials that have been investigated aiming at the fabrication of SERS substrates [4].
 In particular, hybrid nanostructures that result from more than one type of material will be described, together with surface modification strategies that intend to improve their applicability as SERS substrates for analytical detection.
 Examples of such nanomaterials include metal (Ag, Au) loaded polymer nanocomposites and multiphasic inorganic nanostructures of colloidal nature.
 Although the emphasis has been on materials development rather than the implementation of analytical protocols, several types of analytes have already been tested in SERS detection by using these nanomaterials.
 Here we will consider the SERS detection of organic compounds that raise serious concerns due to their adverse effects as water pollutants.
-Finally, the challenges that this approach faces in real applications will be addressed together with important recent development associated to surface chemistry methods.
+Finally, the challenges that this approach faces in real applications will be addressed together with important recent developments that might mitigate some of these limitations, such as instrumentation development associated to surface chemistry methods.